winton/typectl/README.md

 expect(arg.value).toBe(1)
 ```

-Using this technique, async processing is optimal without putting much thought into it, and remains so in different configurations.
+Using this technique, async processing is optimal out of the box, and remains so in different configurations.
 Functions are small, simple, and isolated while remaining flexible to end-user composition.